Labrador Health

 - Elbow dysplasia

-Elbow dysplasia includes 4 types of problems that can exist in isolation, or be associated to varying degrees:
+Elbow dysplasia brings together 4 types of problems which can exist in isolation, or be associated to varying degrees:

 • fragmentation of the medial coronoid process

-• osteochondrosis or osteochondritis dissecting of the medial humeral condyle
+• osteochondrosis or osteochondritis dissecans of the medial humeral condyle

 • joint incongruence.

-In the context of radiographic screening, we seek to highlight the presence (or absence) of these conditions, as well as the presence (or absence) of signs of osteoarthritis of the elbow, which are in almost all cases related to elbow dysplasia.
+As part of radiographic screening, we seek to highlight the presence (or absence) of these conditions, as well as the presence (or absence) of signs of elbow osteoarthritis, which are in almost all cases related to elbow dysplasia.

-The reading of the snapshots makes it possible to define five stages:
+Reading the images makes it possible to define five stages:

 Grade 0 = Normal elbow